Design and benchmarks for emulating Kondo dynamics on a quantum chip: Numerical simulations

 \subsubsection{Raw data: Magnetization and entanglement curves}

-The typical evolution of impurity magnetization as a function of the Floquet steps is presented in Figs.~\ref{fig:main-img} c), \ref{fig:sz-plots1}.
+The typical evolution of impurity magnetization as a function of the Floquet steps is presented in Figs.~\ref{fig:main-img} c), \ref{fig:sz-plots1} a), b).
 In all of those figures the ED {data} for $N = 6$ is plotted in red.
-Given the initial conditions, {all} curves start out at $m_z = -1$ but {the values of $|m_z|$ quickly} decay into the long-time asymptote with a smaller magnitude {of oscillation}.
+Given the initial conditions, {all} curves start out at $m_z = -1$ but {the values of $|m_z|$ } decay into the long-time asymptote with a smaller magnitude {of oscillation} {by around $40-50$ Floquet steps}.
 On top of this general trend, we observe oscillatory behavior, in particular a very high frequency leading to oscillations with very small time periods on the order of 10s of steps and much lower frequencies with time periods of the order of 100 steps.
-At least qualitatively, the behavior of the isotropic Kondo model and the model at the Toulouse are similar.
+At least qualitatively, the behavior of the isotropic Kondo model and the model at the Toulouse {point} are similar.

-The entanglement measures plotted in Fig.~\ref{fig:main-img} d), \ref{fig:ent-plots} follow similar trends but start out at vanishing entanglement and saturate at a large value.
+The entanglement measures plotted in Figs.~\ref{fig:main-img} d), \ref{fig:sz-plots1} c), d) follow similar trends but start out at vanishing entanglement and saturate at a large value.
 In view of the previously established relationship between quantum noise of the local magnetization and entanglement, this is of course not surprising.

+{We also note that in the parameter regime considered here, we should be able to access Kondo physics in a circuit depth of about {100 Floquet steps} {(circuit depth 500 using two-qubit gates).
+For experimental reference, we highlight that in state-of-the-art} works like~\cite{MiRoushan2022} for the Floquet-Ising chain noise effects destroy bulk features at around 30 steps and topological edge states at about 150 steps.}